Python-WA/constitution/README.md

 5. A person must not hold 2 or more of the offices mentioned in subrule (3) at the same time.

+> [!IMPORTANT]
-> [!INFO] "Act Requirements - Persons who are not to be members of Committee"
+> "Act Requirements - Persons who are not to be members of Committee"
 > Under section 39 of the Act the following persons must not, without leave of the Commissioner, accept an appointment or act as a member of a management committee of an association:
 >
 > - a person who is, according to the Interpretation Act 1984 section 13D, a bankrupt or person whose affairs are under insolvency laws;